josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 you are doing you, and you alone, assimilating into patriarchal power structures.

-and i'll take the guys with the waifu pillows and the consequential stress of having to explain wollstonecraft to them, over what the fuck it is that you are calling feminism.
+and i'll take the guys with the waifu pillows and the consequential stress of having to explain wollstonecraft to them, over whatever the fuck it is that you are calling feminism.

 "are you a feminist, or a womamist?"